Meso-Anglisht-Nga-Shtepia/Testo-Nivelin-E-Anglishtes/README.md

   {question: "I wish I ___ spoken to him earlier.", options:["had","have","has","haved","having"], correct:0},

   // C2 (Proficient) 86-100
-  {question: "The manager demanded that the report ___ immediately.", options:["be submitted","is submitted","submitted","submits","was submitted"], correct:0},
+   {question: "The manager demanded that the report ___ immediately.", options:["be submitted","is submitted","submitted","submits","was submitted"], correct:0}
-  {question
 ];

 let currentQuestion = 0;